kedify/examples/samples/Readme.md

 # Sample applications that uses KEDA
-Source code for examples used in blog posts hosted at [https://www.kedify.io/blog](https://www.kedify.io/blog)
+Source code for examples used in blog posts hosted at [https://www.kedify.io/blog](https://www.kedify.io/blog), used in tutorials hosted at [https://www.kedify.io/tutorials](https://www.kedify.io/tutorials) and other sample applications around KEDA and Kedify.

 | Directory                              | Description                          | Used KEDA scalers                   |
 | -------------------------------------- | ------------------------------------ | ----------------------------------- |